-Charleston Naval Complex Redevelopment Authority / Naval Base Museum Authority Reconciliation of the Statement of Revenues, Expenditures, and Changes in Fund Balances of the Governmental Funds to the Statement of Activities Year Ended June 30, 2022
+Charleston Naval Complex Redevelopment Authority / Naval Base Museum Authority Reconciliation of the Statement of Revenues, Expenditures, and Changes in Fund Balances of the Governmental Funds to the Statement of Activities Year Ended June 30, 2021

-Net Change In Fund Balances - Governmental Funds \$ 4,712,608 Amounts reported for the governmental activities in the Statement of Activities are different because of the following: Some expenses reported in the Statement of Activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.
-These activities consist of: Change in pension and OPEB labilities (47,3) 85) Accrued vacation (6,7 19) (54,104) Governmental funds report rental revenues that provide current financial resources as revenues but does not report revenue received and recognized in a prior period in the of Activities.
-(29,328) Governmental funds report capital outlay as expenditures.
+Net Change In Fund Balances - Governmental Funds \$ (6,680,013) Amounts reported for the governmental activities in the Statement of Activities are different because of the following: Some expenses reported in the Statement of Activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.
+These activities consist of: Change in pension and OPEB labilities (43,578) Accrued vacation (19,386) (62,964) Governmental funds report rental revenues that provide current financial resou rces as revenues but does not report revenue received and recognized in a prior perior of Activities. od in the (29,328) Expenses that require the use of current financial resources are reported as expenditures in governmental funds in the current year, but were reported as expenses in the Statement of Activities in prior year.
+Accrued IAAM contribution 11,000,000 Governmental funds report capital outlay as expenditures.
 However, in the Statement of Activities, the cost of those assets that are considered capital asset additions is allocated over the estimated useful lives as depreciation expense.
-Capitalized capital outlay in the current period 32,5 29 Loss on transfer of property to North Charleston (5,881,1 79) Depreciation expense in the current period (747,5 06) (6,596,156) Change In Net Position - Governmental Activities \$ (1,966,980)
+Capitalized capital outlay in the current period 1,590,294 Loss on transfer of property to N. Charleston Depreciation expense in the current period (4,315,079) (820,299) Depreciation expense in the current period (020,299) (3,545,084) Channella Nat Basition Communicated Astinition Change In Net Position - Governmental Activities 682,611